 Dinner: I am sure you will all be hungry after your sea adventure so you can either check out a great restaurant near by or head back to your hotel area to eat close by.

+If you aren’t up for a whale watch this is a great option for younger kids.
 This is a great way to tire the kids out before heading back home if your driving or have an evening flight out.
 If you aren’t leaving today enjoy a full loop around the trolley tour and stop by Cheers for a beer if you haven’t used up your 2 days pass yet.

 Check Out These other Great New England Itineraries